hgrecco/pint/docs/contexts.rst

         [energy] -> [frequency]: value / planck_constant
     @end

-The `@context` directive indicates the beginning of the definitions which are finished by an `@end` statement.
+The `@context` directive indicates the beginning of the transformations which are finished by the `@end` statement.
 You can optionally specify parameters for the context in parenthesis.
 All parameters are named and default values are mandatory.
 Multiple parameters are separated by commas (like in a python function definition).
-Finally you provide the name of the context and, optionally, a short version of the name separated by an equal sign.
+Finally, you provide the name of the context (e.g. spectroscopy) and, optionally, a short version of the name (e.g. sp) separated by an equal sign.

 Conversions rules are specified by providing source and destination dimensions separated using a colon (`:`) from the equation.
 A special variable named `value` will be replaced